MizaGBF/GBFAP/readme.md

 It can be found in `index.js`, look for `hotfix_createjs`.

 ### Cross-Origin
-When fetching assets from an external source, the Cross-Origin must be set in `hotfix_createjs` (see above).
+When fetching assets from an external source, the Cross-Origin value must be set in `hotfix_createjs` (see above).
-It's automatically set if you set `const LOCAL = false;` `in index.js` (see at the top of this readme for details).
+It's automatically set if you set `const LOCAL = false;` in `index.js` (see at the top of this readme for details).

 ### Others
 `tester.py` is used to look for specific calls in animation files, to check for crashes.